Fedeperrone98/CloudStorage-FoCProject/README.md

 # Cloud Storage - FoC Project
-Project for Foundations of Cybersecurity course
+Project for Foundations of Cybersecurity course at University of Pisa